hphelion/documentation/mc.compute.network.manage-ports.md

 Add subnet to existing network (DHCP port)
 Create router

-This page covers how to create and delete a port using the networks screen of the Horizon-based HP Cloud Management Console.
+This page covers how to create and delete a port using the networks screen of the Horizon-based HP Helion Cloud Management Console.
 This page covers the following topics:

 * [Before you begin](#Overview)
 * [Renaming a port](#Rename)